cuzfrog/gradle-lean/README.md

 We have [maven-shade](https://github.com/apache/maven-shade-plugin) to help us minimize jars.
 But when it comes to gradle, the similar plugin [gradle-shadow](https://github.com/johnrengelman/shadow) doesn't do the favor.
-This project is to provide a lightweight way to reduce the size of an java application distrition package on the fly.
+This project is to provide a lightweight way to reduce the size of an java application distribution package on the fly.

 This plugin depends on `JavaPlugin` and `ApplicationPlugin`.